 There will be a final exam and a group project.
-The final exam will be closed-book and closednotes.
-For the group project, the students need to submit the code and do a project presentation.
+The final exam will be closed-book and closed-notes.
+The assessment of group projects will be based on the project code, report, and group project presentation.

-The grade of the course is given by homework(10%)+final exam(50%)+project(40%)
+The grading formula for the course is homework(10%)+final exam(50%)+project(40%).